Computation of the effective slip of rough hydrophobic surfaces via homogenization: Asymptotic study of ``patch'' designs

 \end{itemize}

 \end{lemma}

 \begin{proof}[Proof of Lemma \ref{lemma:patches}]

-This lemma is the analogue of Proposition 4.1.6 in \cite{Allaire2} (see also section 2.3 in \cite{Allaire1}).
+This lemma is the analogue of Proposition 4.1.6 in Ref. \refcite{Allaire2} (see also section 2.3 in Ref. \refcite{Allaire1}).
 As mentioned before, we do not claim any major novelty in the proof.
 Nevertheless, with regards to quantitative aspects, notably the exact expression of the slip matrix $C_0 \, M_0$, we feel necessary to reproduce its main steps.

 The starting idea is to consider a base flow $(W,q)$ in the vicinity of $T$, which, after proper rescaling, will describe accurately the corrector behavior near a single patch.
 We shall then truncate it and periodize so as to obtain an appropriate global corrector.
 Namely, we introduce the solution $(W,q)$, with $\displaystyle W=(W_{ij})_{1\leq i,j \leq 3}$, $\displaystyle q=(q_i)_{1\leq i\leq 3}$, of the following problem: